Sojasmine/alana/Testing.md

   * Navigate smoothly through the site again

-  > The webiste was designed to navigate easily.
+  > The website was designed to navigate easily.

   * To be able to sign in without a problem